 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for At&T Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how T stock compares to 2,000+ US-based stocks, and to peers in the Communications sector and Major Telecommunications industry.
+We show how T stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Telecommunications Resellers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.